modalitysystems/modalitysoftware-docs/office-testbed/README.md

 > Note: For an introduction to Azure Resource Manager see [docs.microsoft.com](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).

+> Deployment time varies but should take about 20 minutes.
+If you include Visual Studio then it should take about 40 minutes.

 # Windows Size

 | Size             | Specification                   | Monthly Cost [Unless De-allocated] |